workjapan/drf-exercise/README.md

 #  DRF Exercise

-This is a simple SRF exercise that requires you to build a database and an API on top of the provided dataset.
+This is a simple DRF exercise that requires you to build a database and an API on top of the provided dataset.

 ## Data Details